la2050/archive/_projects/2016/help-create-schoolyard-habitats-for-people-and-wildlife-in-la.md

   environmentally literate citizen contributors through hands-on, experiential, and project based learning that turns the school buildings and grounds into true learning laboratories.
-project_image_2: 3933038065741-team90.jpg
-empty_column_1: ''
 organization_name: The National Wildlife Federation
 organization_website: www.nwf.org
-organization_name_2: The National Wildlife Federation
-organization_activity: >-
-  The National Wildlife Federation is a voice for wildlife, dedicated to protecting wildlife and habitat and inspiring the future generation of conservationists.
-ein: ''

 ---